OlgaBarnikova8/kottans-frontend/README.md

 ## Intro to HTML and CSS
 https://github.com/OlgaBarnikova8/kottans-frontend/blob/main/task_html_css_intro/html_css_intro_1.jpg

 I created my site on GitHub for the first time, I will use it in the future.
 I liked 9th lecture "Links to section of the same page", I will use it in practice. https://www.coursera.org/learn/html-css-javascript-for-web-developers/lecture/kMmI7/lecture-9-creating-links

 I learned about background properties: image, repeat, position.
 I plan to win in the future @media queries.

-In the course Learn HTML https://www.codecademy.com/learn, I practiced a new tag <video>, learned about HTML FORM and Semantic HTML.
+In the course Learn HTML https://www.codecademy.com/learn, I practiced a new tag video, learned about HTML FORM and Semantic HTML.
-I was surprised by the great possibilities of the tag <form> and I plan to use it in the future.
+I was surprised by the great possibilities of the tag form and I plan to use it in the future.

 !!!!!!!!!!!!!!!!